Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Examples

-The feasible region is known as Cayley spectrahedron.
-We have: In $(-3,-2)$, the trajectory is constant.
+In $(-3,-2)$, the trajectory is constant.
 All points are hence regular (Def. \ref{def: type_regular}).
-In both intervals $(-2,0)$ and $(0,2)$, the solution to $(P^1_t)$ is unique and the trajectory describes a parabolic differentiable curve and hence all its points are also regular.
+In both intervals $(-2,0)$ and $(0,2)$, the solution to (P$^1_t)$ is unique and the trajectory describes a parabolic differentiable curve and hence all its points are also regular.

 Instead, $t=-2$ is a non-differentiable point (Def. \ref{def: type_non_diff}).
 Indeed:

 Moreover, at $t=0$ there is a loss of uniqueness, as $\mathcal{P}^*(0)$ is a one-dimensional face of Cayley spectrahedron.
 Thus, $t=0$ is a discontinuous isolated multiple point (Def. \ref{def: type_isol_non_uni}), as uniqueness is holding before for $t\in(-2,0)$ and after for $t\in(0,3)$.